-pitcher continuously, the pitcher and catcher MUST fulfill their outfield requirement or sit out, they may not be reinserted in the infield.
-When deciding if the pitcher and catcher should sit out or play outfield, they can only be inserted into the outfield to the extent that this doesn't result in another player sitting more than one inning.
-If it does, then the player must sit out.
 Players arriving late to the game must fulfil their infield/outfield requirement if there is more than 1 inning remaining in the game.
 For example, if a player arrives in the 4th inning, that player can play any position including pitcher, but must still fulfil their outfield requirement by the end of the game.
 A late arriving player is required to sit out an inning only if it will prevent a player from sitting out for the second time.
 Players arriving in the 6th inning may play any position.

-4) Managers should strive to change lead off batters for every regular season game.

-5) Nine (9) Positional Players: Play with three (3) outfielders.
+- 4) Nine (9) Positional Players: Play with three (3) outfielders.
 No short fielders are allowed and outfielders must be positioned on the outfield grass, at least ten (10) feet from the infield.
-A team can start and end a game with a minimum of eight (8) players.

-6) Five Run Limit.
-Prior to the sixth inning, there is a five run per inning limit per team.
-If a sixth inning is played, it will be played without the five run per inning limit, applicable to both teams.
-This rule cannot be waived.

-7) All batters must have shirts tucked in and helmets properly on before they enter the batter's box.

-8) Tie break rules for post-season/playoff seeding in Majors and Minors:

-a.
-Win - Loss Record b.
+A team can start and end a game with a minimum of eight (8)players. - 5) Managers should strive to change lead off batters for every regular season game. - 6) No "Ten-Run Rule."
+Play the full 6 innings and coaches please make every effort to not let games get or continue to be out of hand (which a 10-run lead certainly implies). - 7) All batters must have shirts tucked in and helmets properly on before they enter the batter's box. - 8) Tie break rules for post-season/playoff seeding in Majors and Minors: - a.
+Win Loss Record b.
 Head-to-Head Record c.
-Random Draw

-9) Home vs Away Team: The Home Team will be responsible for paying the umpire and providing 3 game balls.
+Random Draw - 9) Home vs Away Team: The Home Team will be responsible for paying the umpire and providing 3 game balls.
 The Home Team will occupy the first base dugout.
 The Away Team will use the field first for warmups, from a half hour before game time until 15 minutes prior to game time.
 The Away Team will occupy the 3rd base dugout.
 The Home Team will use the field from 15 minutes prior to game time until game time.
 Batting practice with baseballs is not allowed on the field within 30 minutes of game time.
-Following the game, both teams are responsible for cleaning up all trash in their dugouts and raking the dugout, home plate, and pitching mound areas, filling holes where appropriate.

-10) Both Teams must count pitches and compare after each half inning.
+Following the game, both teams are responsible for cleaning up all trash in their dugouts and raking the dugout, home plate, and pitching mound areas, filling holes where appropriate. - 10) Both Teams must count pitches and compare after each half inning.
 All disagreements must be settled prior to the start of the next inning.
-Mangers are responsible for knowing when their player reaches his/her pitch count.

-11) A total of 3 Coaches including Managers are allowed in the Dugout or on the field during a game.
-All other Assistant Coaches must stay outside of the Dugout and field of play.

-12) Replacing Players for one game or longer: Managers who learn (a) they will or less than 10 players for a game for any reason or (b) a player will miss at least 2 weeks:
+Mangers are responsible for knowing when their player reaches his/her pitch count. - 11) A total of 3 Coaches including Managers are allowed in the Dugout.
+Only 2 coaches are allowed outside the dugout (on field) while team is on defense and 1 (+ base coaches) while team is on offense.
+All other Assistant Coaches must stay outside of the Dugout and off the field of play.
+(2025 Update) - 12) Replacing Players for one game or longer: Managers who learn (a) they will or less than 10 players for a game for any reason or (b) a player will miss at least 2 weeks: